 Home treatment often can relieve discomfort and itching until a rash clears up.
-If you have come in contact with a substance that causes contact dermatitis (such as poison ivy, oak, or sumac), immediately wash the area with large amounts of water.
+If you have come in contact with a substance that causes contact dermatitis (such as poison ivy, oak, or sumac), immediately wash the area with a lot of water.
+If you can, use liquid dish soap or a mild soap and very warm running water.

 Over-the-counter medicines may help relieve itching.
 Be sure to follow the instructions on the label.
 Some over-the-counter medicines may caution against use in the genital area or caution use for children.